 Privacy Policy

-Version 1.0 • Effective May 21, 2026
+Version 1.3 • Effective June 5, 2026

-This Privacy Policy explains how Traceage (“Traceage”, “we”, “us”) collects, uses, shares, and protects personal information when you visit our website or use the Traceage Cloud platform (the “Service”).
+This Privacy Policy explains how Traceage (“Traceage”, “we”, “us”) collects, uses, shares, and protects personal information when you visit our website or use the Traceage platform (the “Service”).
 It applies to visitors, account holders, and authorised users of customer organisations.

 Information We Collect